jean-pierreBoth/multistochgrad/README.md

 # Multistochgrad

-**WARNING : This is a preliminary version of a crate not yet "published" in Rust crate repository**.

 This crate provides a Rust implementation of some stochastic gradient algorithms.

 The algorithms implemented here are dedicated to the minimization of (convex) objective function represented by the